Call for Papers : Art in the Anthropocene

 - Plastic art

 The conference will precede a major exhibition on PLASTIC at Trinity College’s Science Gallery in June 2019.
 It is intended that selected papers given at the conference will be developed as chapters for a book.
 The conference fee of €120 will cover panels, plenary sessions, keynote speakers, coffee and lunch during breaks and a conference dinner.
 Please send a 250 word abstract of your proposed paper or proposal with a brief biography to Professor Steve Wilmer, email@example.com by 15 January 2019, and clarify any audio-visual, technical or other needs.
 Responses will be given by 31 January 2019.

 - Cordula Scherer

 Campus Location: Trinity Long Room Hub Arts and Humanities Research Institute

 Research Theme: Creative Arts Practice, Digital Humanities, Identities in Transformation

-Event Type: Alumni, Arts and Culture, Conferences, Exhibits, Lectures and Seminars, Public
+Event Category: Alumni, Arts and Culture, Conferences, Exhibits, Lectures and Seminars, Public